falkodev/apos-nuxt-demo/README.md

 <br><img src=".readme-assets/rich-text.png" width="800"><br>

-To get the same color and background color, play the style selector in the rich-text toolbar:
+To get the same color and background color, play with the style selector in the rich-text toolbar:

 <br><img src=".readme-assets/style-selector.png"><br>